Adding to existing wellbeing services

 Projects we funded supported people across the primary sector with unmet wellbeing needs, such as:

 - farming mothers

 Organisations received funding for wellbeing projects across the primary sector.

 - expand services to isolated rural communities

 - deliver trusted support.

-More than 15 projects have been funded around NZ since the fund was established.
-These short case studies are examples of the types of initiatives that have been funded.
+More than 15 projects were funded around New Zealand.
+These short case studies are examples of the types of initiatives that received funding.

 Case study: Mates4Life initiative in the Hawke’s Bay [PDF, 665 KB]

 Case study: Rural mothers’ initiative [PDF, 1.4 MB]